the-outpost/theoutpost/src/pages/places/kittys-kabin/index.md

 Initially I wanted to map the nearby Frances Lake, but there were several campers there, and I did not want to disturb them with my drone.
 There I met a guy who works as a foreman at a mine near Faro.
 He was waving around a strange device that looked like a pistol, but it was actually a satellite phone.
 He was on the shore of the lake, saying that this area has better clearance for reception.
 He had a boat at his campsite, and he mentioned that the fishing is very good there.

 A few miles North up the road I found a turnoff that leads towards the Finlayson River.
 I was surprised to see several cabins along the way, with one that appears not abandoned.
 There is a sign by the door that says "Kitty's Kabin".
 It looks like noone has been there recently--perhaps it is primarily used during the winter months?
+It is beautifully built, and it reminds me of the cabin [Dick Proenneke built](https://youtu.be/hy-4NxJRxNQ).

 The road got very muddy towards the river, so I did not get all the way there.
 If I did, I bet the fishing would have been phenominal.
 Maybe next time!

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/xJT5s2xvso4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>